Ayoush/commit-history-modifier/README.md

 # cOMmIT-HistoRY-MOdiFIer
-TEStInG sOME sub PRoCeSs FoR MODIfYing coMmiT HisTOry
+TEStInG sOME Sub PRoCeSs FoR MODIfYing coMmiT HisTOry